 Bridging Science and Spirituality: Healthcare Professionals Healing and Integration Program

-Matthew Watherston, the founder of the Temple of the Way of Light, will be collaborating with Dr. Deborah Starr, a lecturer in the Narrative Medicine program at Columbia University and a licensed therapist in private practice, Dr. Elke Cooke, a board certified Emergency Medicine physician and Functional Medicine Practitioner, and a team of four, highly experienced Shipibo healers with over 150 years of combined experience working with traditional plant-spirit medicine of the Amazon.
+Matthew Watherston, the founder of the Temple of the Way of Light, will be collaborating with Dr. Deborah Starr, a lecturer in the Narrative Medicine program at Columbia University and a licensed therapist in private practice, and a team of four, highly experienced Shipibo healers with over 150 years of combined experience working with traditional plant-spirit medicine of the Amazon.
 The focus of this program is to bring healing to healers – bridging science and spirituality for personal and professional growth.